|

 Bachmann models in 1994/5 that used ex-British Trix/Liliput moulds and tooling.
 In 2003

 the TTRCA acquired some of these moulds when Dapol ceased production.
+Detailed information can be found in the definitive

 reference book "The History of Trix HO/OO Model Railways in Britain" by Tony